fabio-sassi/zm/MANUAL.md

-## Run:
+## Run tasks:

-There main command to run tasks is:
+The main "play" command to run tasks is:

 	zm_mGo(zm_VM *vm, zm_Machine* machine, unsigned int nsteps)

 where:

-- `machine`: is a specific task class to be executed (if null all task classes will be used).
+- `machine`: can be a specific task class to be executed or `NULL` to execute any active task.
-- nsteps: the number of machine step to perform.
+- `nsteps`: the number of machine step to perform (zero means: do nothing and return `ZM_RUN_AGAIN`).

 `zm_go` is equivalent to `zm_mGo` with a null `machine` pointer.